A topic from the subject of Organic Chemistry in Chemistry.

 • Explore the physical and chemical properties of alcohols and ethers, including their solubility, boiling points, and reactivity.

-• Observe the characteristic reactions of alcohols, such as their ability to form alkoxides, undergo dehydration, and oxidize to aldehydes or ketones.
+• Observe the characteristic reactions of alcohols, such as their ability to form alkoxides (with sodium), undergo dehydration (with concentrated acids – though this isn't explicitly tested), and oxidize to aldehydes or ketones (with potassium permanganate).

 • Gain insights into the reactivity of alcohols and ethers, which have various applications in organic chemistry, industry, and everyday life.